Program

 “AI-Facilitated sexual violence (“Deepfake”)”

-Maria João Faustino is a researcher at CES, University of Coimbra.
+Maria João Faustino is a researcher at CES-UC, University of Coimbra.
 She holds a PhD in Psychology from the University of Auckland, New Zealand.
 Her doctoral research focused on sexual violence and its gendered patterns.
 She has published about representations of sexual violence in the media, women’s experiences of consent and coercion, and new interlinks between sexuality and technology.
 She is a member of the Executive Committee of the European Women’s Lobby, representing the Portuguese Platform for Women’s Rights.

 muriel fabre magnan